 Here is 4 Tactics to Increase Public Land Pheasant Hunting Success

-For some, public lands provide the only opportunity in hopes of harvesting the elusive and witty cock pheasant.
-For others, public land provides a nice change of pace from the privately owned honey-holes or game preserve hunt.
-Assuming the proper preemptive steps have been taken: checking the weather forecast, and researching and confirming bird population in the area, along with adding these next three tactics into an already impressive bag of tricks, you can absolutely produce while public land pheasant hunting.
+For some, public lands are the only chance to harvest the elusive and witty cock pheasant.
+For others, public lands provide a nice change of pace from privately owned honey-holes or game preserves.
+When it comes to pheasant hunting on public land, a few preemptive steps ought to be taken.
+First, check the weather forecast.
+Research and confirm bird populations in the area.
+And don’t forget to add the next three tactics into your already impressive bag of tricks.

 Qualifying the Proper Pheasant Hunting Fields

-Let’s start out on the right foot.
-Qualifying the proper fields for pheasant hunting is of utmost importance and the first tactic to address.
-Pheasants, like most animals and birds, are creatures of habitat.
-What they need and what you need to find is cover from predators, food to eat and water to drink, it’s really that simple.
-Search and focus on areas with heavy grass cover like the Panicum virgatum (switch grass) or the more commonly known and heavily hunted CRP (Conservation Reserve Program).
-A little known fact about these mixes of native grass is they actually assist in enhancing water quality as well as help recharge ground water and ground water tables.
-Not only do these areas provide safe cover and an evening roost, they hold plenty of bugs, seeds, vegetation and water required to maintain a healthy wild cock population.
-While healthy grass cover alone does not deem a field hunt worthy, it is the foundation in which produces wild cackles on the flush and the sweet smell of gun powder in the morning.
+Pheasants are creatures of habitat.
+What they need is where you’ll find them: food, water, and cover from predators.
+It’s really that simple.
+Focus on areas with heavy grass cover like switch grass, or Panicum virgatum.
+There is the more commonly known and heavily hunted CRP (Conservation Reserve Program) fields.
+A little known fact is that these mixes of native grass assists in enhancing water quality as well as recharges ground water and ground water tables.
+Not only do these areas provide safe cover and an evening roost, they also hold plenty of bugs, seeds, vegetation, and water required to maintain a healthy wild cock population.
+Healthy grass cover alone does not deem a field hunt worthy, but it does lay the foundational habitat for wild cackles on the flush and the sweet smell of gun powder in the morning.

-Pheasant aren’t known for traveling long distances and many miles, due largely because their travel is primarily done on foot.
-Locating a food source (corn, milo, sorghum…) adjacent to your grass cover is ideal, but as long as its within a ¼ mile or so it will do just as well.
-Lastly, a little something to wet the beak is always key in helping bag a limit.
-A favorite for both roosters and hunting dogs are ponds and cattails.
-Ponds provide the nectar of life and cattails provide cover from predators, plus, who doesn’t love watching ring necks come pouring out of tall cattails?
+Pheasants don’t travel long distances or many miles, largely because they travel on foot.
+You should locate a food source (corn, milo, sorghum) adjacent to the grass cover, but adjacent can mean within a quarter mile or so.
+In addition, there should always be a little something to wet the beak nearby.
+Roosters and hunting dogs favor ponds and cattails.
+Ponds provide the nectar of life and cattails provide cover from predators.
+Who doesn’t love watching ring-necks pour out of tall cattails?